 The word - a Qal prefix 3ms form from the root , to be - can mean both "He was" and "He is".
 Here, in addition to the simple word meaning, the Mekhilta claims, "He was my salvation in the past and He will be my salvation in the future."Targum Onkelos paraphrases the whole text to read, "My strength and my song is the fear of the L-rd, He spoke with His word and He has become my saviour", which you might be pardoned for thinking was a different verse altogether.

 The wide variation in meaning, interpretation and even ways of understanding the basic syntax of the text demonstrates how difficult it can be to produce a 'perfect' translation when translating the Bible.
-Sometimes there is just too much distance and complexity to arrive at a single unambiguous translation that everyone can agree is correct, particular with the oldest fragments of text may date from an oral tradition that precedes a written text.
+Sometimes there is just too much distance and complexity to arrive at a single unambiguous translation that everyone can agree is correct, particularly with the oldest fragments of text that may date from an oral tradition that precedes a written text.
 That doesn't however, mean that we should be afraid of this text or fail to appreciate its beauty and power.

 Nahum Sarna, pointing out that the exact same text is also found in the second half of Isaiah 12:2 - "Behold the G-d who gives me triumph!
 I am confident, unafraid; For Yah the L-RD is my strength and might, And He has been my deliverance" (JPS) - and in Psalm 118:14 - "The L-RD is my strength and might; He has become my deliverance" (NJPS)3 - makes the suggestion that "this passage must had a liturgical function in ancient Israel as a personal confession of faith."
 We are used to the idea that certain passages in the Greek Scriptures, such as Philippians 2:6-11, are encapsulations of early church liturgy, but it is perhaps less familiar to suggest that the Hebrew Scriptures also show the same technique.
 The Psalms are widely described as the hymn-book of the early church and the song-sheet of the Temple, but references outside the Psalter may strike us as odd.
 Sarna points to a similar set of words in Job: "In this too is my salvation: That no impious man can come into His presence" (Job 13:16, JPS); the difference between 'salvation' and 'deliverance' in the English obscures the use of the same words in the Hebrew.
 Sarna also suggests that Joab's words - "Let us be strong and resolute for the sake of our people and the land of our G-d; and the L-RD will do what He deems right" (2 Samuel 10:12, JPS) - have a liturgical sound to them, as if this too might have been a well-known and used liturgical saying.